jace-kline/thesis/thesis.md

 * *Ground truth functions*: The number of functions present in the ground truth program representation.
 * *Functions found*: The number of functions from the ground truth set that are identified by the decompiler.
 * *Functions missed*: The number of functions from the ground truth set that are not identified by the decompiler.
-* *Function recovery fraction*: The fraction of ground truth functions found by the decompiler divided by the number of ground truth functions.
+* *Functions recovery fraction*: The fraction of ground truth functions found by the decompiler divided by the number of ground truth functions.

 #### Varnodes